abbyazari/abbyazari.github.io/_pages/teaching.md

 ### Interdisciplinary Committee on Organizational Studies (ICOS) Big Data Summer Camp 2018
 - Graduate course at University of Michigan through the Ross School of Business, 2018 at [ICOS Big Data Camp 2018](https://icosbigdatacamp.github.io/2018-summer-camp/), other years at [ICOS Big Data Camp](https://icosbigdatacamp.github.io)

-I have additionally contributed to efforts in various physical science courses including in rocket science, thermodynamics, and introductory undergraduate physics.
+I have additionally contributed to the teaching teams in various physical science courses including in rocket science, thermodynamics, and introductory undergraduate physics.